The Prefs tab contains some options for defining the behavior of LightMachine.

 If you encounter any problems, you can deactivate the support for multiple processors and hyperthreading processors with this check box.
-The multiprocessor feature currently only extends to mask creation and the local contrast effect.
 The number in brackets displays how many processors were detected.
 For example, for a hyperthreading or dualcore processor you will see "2 CPUs" displayed.
 If you only have a non-hyperthreading, singlecore processor, this check box will be disabled by default.

 If the Instant Preview check box is activated, you can drag a spot interactively over the preview in the Virtual Studio modes.
 That makes it easier to place a spot, because you see its effect while you are dragging it.
 The preview is also updated while you drag a slider.
 Please notice that the Undo / Redo feature won't work anymore if you have this check box activated.

 This feature may work too slow on computers with an older processor.
 In such a case it is more convenient to deactivate this check box.

 Activating the Histo Zoom check box in the Prefs tab cuts off peaks for some images when displaying a histogram in the Histo tab sheet.
 This avoids a flat histogram display where only a few high spikes are visible.
 That's also how Photoshop displays histograms.
 This options is activated by default.